John Kilby Green & the History of the Toy Theatre

 Benjamin Pollock Limited – Colour Version of Green’s “The Silver Palace” (1946)

-1947 with re-worked versions of Green’s “Aladdin” and “Cinderella”, with shortened
+versions of Green’s “Aladdin” and “Cinderella”, with shortened playbooks and

-playbooks and limited coloured characters and scenes.
-These too were printed on
+limited coloured characters and scenes.
+These too were printed on card, rather

-card, rather than paper, although the card was thinner than that used in “The
+than paper, although the card was thinner than that used in “The Silver

-Silver Palace”.
-Both these two plays were packaged in a brown paper envelope
+Palace”.
+Both these two plays were packaged in a brown paper envelope with a

-with a small Redington theatre used for the label.
-The “Aladdin” was also
+small Redington theatre used for the label.
+The “Aladdin” was also distributed

 Packets for Aladdin & Cinderella (Both 1947)

-which was perhaps a step too far, as he commissioned new works, employing the
+step further, which was perhaps a step too far, as he commissioned new works,

-highly paid JB Priestley and Doris Zinkeisen to create “The High Toby”.
-This
+employing the highly paid JB Priestley and Doris Zinkeisen to create “The High

-was followed by “Hamlet” based on Laurence Olivier’s successful film, with
+Toby”.
+This was followed by “Hamlet” based on Laurence Olivier’s successful

-scenes by Roger Furse.
-The characters are actual photographs of Laurence
+film, with scenes by Roger Furse.
+The characters are actual photographs of

-Oliver, Peter Cushing, Jean Simmons and the rest of the cast.
-But as with so
+Laurence Oliver, Peter Cushing, Jean Simmons and the rest of the cast.
+But as

-many productions for the toy theatre before them, they were almost impossible
+with so many productions for the toy theatre before them, they were almost

-to perform on the toy stage.
-More importantly the cost of creation and
+impossible to perform on the toy stage.
+More importantly the cost of creation

-production far exceeded the revenue that would be generated from the sales of
+and production far exceeded the revenue that would be generated from the sales

 Laurence Olivier’s “Hamlet”